radiospiel/sse/README.md

 If a SSE "reply" attribute is set, sse also posts the command's result to the URL specified there.

-### `sse` security
+### sse security

 By default, `sse` only accepts HTTPS connections.
 It verifies the complete certificate chain and the host name.
-To run against HTTP and insecure HTTPS connections use the "-i" parameter.
+To run against HTTP and insecure HTTPS connections use the `-i` parameter.

 If you need to use CA files different from the system default, use the `-a` and `-c` options.

+When `sse` starts a subcommand, it limits the subcommand's output to ~120 kByte.
+This should limit sse's potential memory usage; however, you should use softlimit (http://cr.yp.to/daemontools/softlimit.html) or a similar tool to limit resource usage for `sse` and its child processes.

 ### Issues and limitations.

 `sse` violates the eventsource specifications in a number of ways.
 They

-- When evaluating an event stream `sse` does not decode anything as UTF-8, and does not do any error checking on this.
+- When evaluating an event stream *sse* does not decode anything as UTF-8, and does not do any error checking on this.
-- `sse` does not deal with LF characters in its input.
+- *sse* does not deal with LF characters in its input.
-- `sse` does not ignore any field names (There is a compile time limit on possible fields, though.)
+- *sse* does not ignore any field names (There is a compile time limit on possible fields, though.)
-- `sse` ignores lines without a colon, instead of setting a event field with no value
+- *sse* ignores lines without a colon, instead of setting a event field with no value
-- `sse` resets the "id" between events
+- *sse* resets the "id" between events
-- `sse` does not evaluate "retry" fields
+- *sse* does not evaluate "retry" fields

 In addition, if an event has a "reply" field, and that field contains an URL, `sse` sends the result of the command execution via HTTP(S) POST to that URL.